ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-mppic.md

 | `double` | 0.015   |

 Description
 :   A trade-off between smoothness (high) and low energy (low).
 This is a complex parameter that likely won’t need to be changed from the default.
-See Section 3D-2 in “Information Theoretic Model Predictive Control: Theory and Applications to Autonomous Driving” for detailed information.
+See Section 3D-2 in "Information Theoretic Model Predictive Control: Theory and Applications to Autonomous Driving" for detailed information.

 ### **`visualize`**